Creating and Running a ThinkPHP 8 Project in ServBay

 Install Redis Extension

-The Redis extension is pre-installed with ServBay’s PHP package.
-Just be sure the Redis service is started via the "Packages" tab in ServBay.
+ServBay’s PHP package comes with Redis extension pre-installed.
+Just make sure the Redis service is running via the “Packages” tab in ServBay.

 config/cache.php